 The CSS Charger itself being broken

 Since the SB itself was drawing very little current it appeared that the CDH board itself was not turning on.
-Thus, when the CDH board is off, the regulation board shutdown pin is pulled low by (by default) and the CSS power is shutoff at the 5 V regulator.
+Thus, when the CDH board is off, the regulation board shutdown pin is pulled low by (by default) and the CSS power is shutoff at the 5-V regulator.
 The CDH board could not be turning on because

-The 3.3 V regulator powering it is broken
+The 3.3-V regulator powering it is broken

-A wire is broken between the HASP power and the 3.3 V regulator
+A wire is broken between the HASP power and the 3.3-V regulator

-A wire is broken between the 3.3 V regulator and the CDH board
+A wire is broken between the 3.3-V regulator and the CDH board

 The CDH board itself is broken